AlejusMaximus/AndroidStudioOSX/README.md

 JY-MCU
 ------

 This folder contains an Arduino code to communicate with JY-MCU.
 All the information to setup JY-MCU board is on the code.
-Read carefully and checkout some website which will guide you to setup your JY-MCU module.
+Read carefully and checkout some websites contained on the code which will guide you to setup your JY-MCU module properly.

 RN41
 ----
 This folder contains an Arduino code to communicate with RN-41.
 All the information to setup RN-41 board is on the code.
-Read carefully and checkout some website which will guide you to setup your RN-41 module.
+Read carefully and checkout some websites contained on the code which will guide you to setup your RN-41 module properly.